Don’t hesitate to reach out- send a message using the form below. I will respond to you as soon as I can.

 Becoming a forensic genealogist requires dedication, skill, and a passion for both genealogy and forensic science.
 It is not a field where one can start as a novice and quickly volunteer; substantial experience is needed in genetic genealogist first.

 Can you help me with my search?
-What if I haven’t DNA tested yet?

 My search doesn’t involve a DNA mystery.
 Can you still help me out?

 Unfortunately due to the high volume of search requests I receive, I am unable to assist with searches that do not have a DNA component.
+Exceptions may be made on a case by case basis.